of July 28, 2017 No. 509

 1. These rules of production of flights in civil aviation of the Republic of Kazakhstan (further - Rules) are developed according to the subitem 4) of Item 1 of article 14 of the Law of the Republic of Kazakhstan of July 15, 2010 "About use of airspace of the Republic of Kazakhstan and activities of aircraft" (further - the Law) taking into account aviation standards of the international organizations in the field of civil aviation.

-These rules determine procedure for production of flights in airspace of the Republic of Kazakhstan for the purpose of implementation of the commercial air transportations, aerial works and general aviation operations which are carried out according to requirements of the International standards and the Recommended practice stated in Annexes to the Convention on international civil aviation (further - the Convention ICAO) and documents ICAO "Production of flights of air vehicles" (Doc 8168 OPS/611 (PANS-OPS), "Management on all-weather flying" (Doc 9365 AN/910).
+These rules determine procedure for Production of flights in airspace of the Republic of Kazakhstan, and also airspace of other state (open seas) if they do not contradict requirements of this state (the requirements of ICAO established for the high seas), for the purpose of implementation of the commercial air transportations, aerial works and general aviation operations which are carried out according to requirements of the International standards and the Recommended practice stated in Annexes to the Convention on international civil aviation (further - the Convention ICAO) and documents ICAO "Production of flights of air vehicles" (Doc 8168 OPS/611 (PANS-OPS), "Management on all-weather flying" (Doc 9365 AN/910).

 2. The main terms and determinations used in these rules: